 My Thorn, My Responsibility

 I can’t fix the glitch in my brain.
 It’s not something I can just read-the-Bible-enough, pray-enough, go-to-church-enough believe away.
 God can heal, but that’s not what He has chosen for me.
 At least not in this season.
-It’s not how He can be most glorified.
+Complete healing now is not how He can be most glorified.
 It’s not what would help me grow to be more like Christ.
 It’s not how I can best share His love with others.

-It’s not God’s place to arrange things to my liking.
+It’s not God’s job to arrange things to my liking.
 It’s up to me to align my will with His.

 Being human stinks sometimes.